cldwalker/Sancho/README.md

 ### Documentation

 * `:sancho.open-grimoire-examples`: Open grimoire examples for current symbol in another tab.
+Grimoire only has examples for clojure.* namespaces.
 * `:sancho.open-grimoire-url`: Open grimoire url for current symbol.
+Grimoire only has examples for clojure.* namespaces.
 * `:sancho.open-crossclj-url`: Open crossclj examples for current symbol.
+Crossclj has usages for almost _any_ clojar.

 ## Bugs/Issues